 The drivers of change will have varying levels of impacts on our ability to adapt and respond to change and will continue to present challenges for the future.
-Key impacts may include:

-- · potential degradation and loss of natural values and ecosystems - increasing numbers of people and assets exposed to the consequences of natural hazards - · escalating operational, living and insurance costs for asset owners and operators - increasing health impacts as temperatures and heat waves become more frequent and prolonged.
+- potential degradation and loss of natural values and ecosystems - increasing numbers of people, assets and services exposed to the consequences of natural hazards - escalating operational, living and insurance costs for asset owners and operators and service providers - increasing health impacts as temperatures and heat waves become more frequent and prolonged.